sharanmadhav/ServerAnalyzer/ServerDatabaseCommunication.md

 ## Overview

-This document describes how data is exchanged between the server and the database.
+This document describes how data is exchanged between the client/server and the database.
 It includes the format, schedule, and details of the data being shared, such as system hardware, operating system (OS), performance metrics, and installed components.
-Some data is sent only once, while other data is collected and transmitted on a regular schedule.
+Some data is sent only once, while other data is collected and transmitted on a regular schedule (time-series data).

 ---